jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 2. On the left-hand side of the screen, click “Manage Jenkins”.
 3. Click “Manage Plugins”.
 4. Near the top of the screen, click on the “Advanced” tab.
-5. Under the “Upload Plugin”, click “Choose File” and select the Prometheus monitoring plugin that you previously downloaded.
+5. Under the “Upload Plugin”, click “Choose File” and select the Otel monitoring plugin that you previously downloaded.
 6. Click “Upload”.
 7. Check the “Restart Jenkins when installation is complete and no jobs are running” checkbox.
 8. Wait for Jenkins to restart.